WHAJ

-WHAJ (104.5 FM, "J104") is a contemporary hit radio formatted broadcast radio station licensed to Bluefield, West Virginia United States, serving Southern West Virginia and Southwestern Virginia.
+WHAJ (104.5 FM, "J104") is a contemporary hit radio formatted broadcast radio station licensed to Bluefield, West Virginia, United States, serving Southern West Virginia and Southwestern Virginia.
 WHAJ is owned and operated by Charles Spencer and Rick Lambert, through licensee First Media Services, LLC.

 History

-WHAJ began as WHIS-FM in 1948, as the strongest FM station in the world at the time, with an effective radiated power of 186,000 watts.
+The first station to use 104.5 MHz in Bluefield, West Virginia, WHIS-FM, went on the air in 1948 as the strongest FM station in the world at the time, with an effective radiated power of 186,000 watts.
 It was the sister station of WHIS.
-The radio station was not successful, and broadcasting had permanently ceased by 1950.
-The management of WHIS decided to relaunch the station in 1963, this time with an Effective Radiated Power of 5.8 kW.
-In 1977, power was increased to 100 kW and the call sign was changed from WHIS-FM to WHAJ-FM to emphasize separate programming from WHIS.
+WHIS-FM was not successful, and broadcasting had permanently ceased by 1950.
+The management of WHIS decided to relaunch an FM station in 1963, this time with an effective radiated power of 5.8 kW.
+In 1977, power was increased to 100 kW and the call sign was changed from WHIS-FM to WHAJ to emphasize separate programming from WHIS.

-When the radio station was relaunched in 1963, the studios were co-located with WHIS and WHIS-TV (now WVVA) in what was then the Bluefield, WV City Hall.
+When the radio station was relaunched in 1963, the studios were co-located with WHIS and WHIS-TV in what was then the Bluefield City Hall.
 In December 1967, the three stations moved to a new, state-of-the-art facility on East Cumberland Road.
 The facility was known as Broadcast Center.
-WHIS-TV was sold to Quincy Newspapers in 1980, and remained in Broadcast Center.
-WHIS and WHAJ-FM moved to 900 Bluefield Avenue, where they remain today.
+WHIS-TV was sold to Quincy Newspapers in 1980; the renamed WVVA remained in Broadcast Center.
+WHIS and WHAJ moved to 900 Bluefield Avenue.